ignytis/ignytis.github.io/content/posts/2025/05/06-linux-kernel-debugging-qemu/index.md

 You will need:
 - C compiler (`gcc`), of course
 - `flex` and `bison` binaries.
-They are most likely installed to your system, at least I didn't have to install them
+They are most likely installed to your system, at least I didn't have to install them.
+  I accidentally discovered that these applications are needed when tried to compile the kernel in Docker
 - Development version of `ncurses` library to render the configuration menu when running `make menuconfig`.
-  In Fedora in can be installed via `dnf install ncurses-devel`
+  In Fedora in can be installed via `dnf install ncurses-devel`.
+  _If you prefer to edit the config file manually instead of uring the menu, this step might be skipped_.
 - GNU `make` utility

-And that's most likely all.
-The benefit of Linux kernel development is not being dependent on any other system libraries.
-On the opposite, other libraries might depend on Linux Kernel :)

 ## Configuration